2 jailed after allegedly robbing Henderson students

 Two males were arrested Thursday by Henderson police after they were accused of robbing two female Basic High School students who were walking to campus.

-The students reported the incident at the intersection of Palo Verde Drive and Burkholder Boulevard around 7:30 a.m. upon arriving at the school at 400 Palo Verde Drive, police spokesman Rod Pena said.
+The students reported the robbery at the intersection of Palo Verde Drive and Burkholder Boulevard around 7:30 a.m. upon arriving at the school at 400 Palo Verde Drive, police spokesman Rod Pena said.

-One of the females said one of the suspects displayed a weapon — believed to be a gun — and demanded their cellphones.
+One of the females said one of the suspects displayed a weapon, thought to be a gun, and demanded their cellphones.

 The school was briefly locked down Thursday morning as Clark County School District Police searched for a weapon.
 None was found, according to school police.
 But officers later recovered two BB guns, Pena said.